Makovsky08/Mordor/README.md

 7. [Using a Makefile](docs/makefile.md)
 8. [Troubleshooting](docs/troubleshooting.md)

-## License

-Symfony Docker is available under the MIT License.

 ## Credits

-Created by [Kévin Dunglas](https://dunglas.dev), co-maintained by [Maxime Helias](https://twitter.com/maxhelias) and sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).
+To [Kévin Dunglas](https://dunglas.dev), co-maintained by [Maxime Helias](https://twitter.com/maxhelias) and sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).
+Used their symfony docker template.